retry51776/notes/psychlogy/README.md

 > Living by your value makes you happier, more confidence on your decision, give direction to your life.

 from google:
+- Personal growth
+- Dependability
+- Adaptability
+- Well-being
 - Altruism
-- Dependability
+- Compassion
 - Integrity
 - Generosity
 - Courage
 - Gratitude
-- Well-being
 - Sustainability
+- Frugality
+- Loyalty
 - Family
-- Self-respect
+- Humility
-- Adaptability
+- Assertiveness
 - Uniqueness
-- Assertiveness
-- Support
-- Open-mindedness
-- Personal growth
-- Flexibility
-- Frugality
-- Improvement
-- Self-reliance
-- Honesty
+- Sustainability

 # Conclusion
 `aka Recognized patterns.`